iliakan/javascript-tutorial/1-js/2-first-steps/11-destructuring/article.md

-# Destructuring
+# Destructuring assignment

+[todo the newer version in operators]

+So we've seen
-Destructuring assignment is a special syntax for assignments that allows to immediately split an array or a complex object into variables.
+Destructuring assignment is a special syntax to make working with arrays and objects much easier.

 [cut]